 - Houston (IAH) – Panama City (PTY) – Georgetown (GEO)

 - Los Angeles (LAX) – Bogotá (BOG)

-14. Fly First Class From Europe to Central Asia
+14. Fly Business Class From Europe to Central Asia

 While not a common routing option for many flying from the U.S., United miles provide a great way to visit Central Asia from Europe.

-Beginning at 71,500 United miles, you can fly first class one-way on a Star Alliance partner such as Lufthansa or Austrian.
-You can also fly business class one-way from 60,500 miles or economy class one-way from 33,000 miles.
+Beginning at 60,500 United miles, you can fly business class one-way on a Star Alliance partner such as Lufthansa or Austrian.
+You can also fly economy class one-way from 33,000 miles.

 This gives you access to some amazing places, including India, the Maldives, and Nepal.
 So, if you’re looking for ways to create an exciting adventure around the world, don’t forget to check out how United can help you make it happen.

 Here are some great route ideas to inspire your creativity: